 Many people mistakenly believe you must file for divorce in the state where you were married.
 That’s simply not true.
 People move around the country all the time.
 If you relocate from state to state often, it can be difficult to pin down where you file for divorce.

 Every state has specific rules and regulations regarding residency.
 Most require you to live in-state for a specific amount of time before you can dissolve your marriage there.

 Oregon doesn’t have this stipulation.
 If you move from Portland to Eugene, you can file immediately.
 If you do move to a new state, however, it’s important to know these things vary.

-If You And Your Spouse Live In Different States
+Filing For Divorce When You Live In Different States

 Depending on the situation, one state may offer certain advantages to filing there.
 On the other side of that coin, a particular state having jurisdiction may negatively impact your case.
 Again, knowing how things differ is key.

 It isn’t necessary for both spouses to be legal residents of the same state.
 If the two parties agree which state has jurisdiction, that’s where you file for divorce if you choose.

 So, why is where you file for divorce so important?
 Jurisdiction impacts many facets of the process.
 It can influence your financial state going forward, how much you see your kids, and much more.
 Here are the ways it can have an impact.

 On the other hand, some states follow community property statutes.
 They view all assets acquired during a marriage as belonging equally to both.
-This impacts how the court splits up property and assets during a divorce.
+This affects how the court splits up property and assets during a divorce.